Itai-Nelken/itai-lang/new_spec.md

 # Itai-Lang

-Itai-Lang is aims to be a systems programming language that combines the simplicity and power of C with modern features such as object visibility (in modules and structs), memory safety, a strict type system, and support for object oriented programming (while not forcing it.)
+Itai-Lang aims to be a systems programming language that combines the simplicity and power of C with modern features such as object visibility (in modules and structs), memory safety, a strict type system, and support for object oriented programming (while not forcing it.)
 <br>